View Profile Page

 Embarqued, an installation based dance-theatre work rooted in monuments and memory.Centered by a performative shipmast that invites reflection and reveals post-colonial foundations and mythology in the United States.
 Interrogating existing relationships to memorials, we call up our African ancestral stories integral to making our history united, enabling us to viscerally and holistically connect our country both forwards and backwards in space and time and through soil itself.

-Casting Creative and Movement Director for Life and Trust production by Emursive Productions.
+Casting and Movement Director for Life and Trust production by Emursive Productions.

-Challenging and exploring casting bias and patterning within immersive European American productions.
+Challenging casting bias and patterning within immersive European American productions.
 Offering alternative casting visuals and parallel stories to support diverse hiring policies.
 Directing and creating movement to support story narration.

 #WelcomeToBirdland, is a manuscript which will inform makers of all types.
 My intention is for this book to foster collaboration with creators in theatre, dance performance and visual artists who have a performative installation practice as well as artist-educators and students.